How can we help you?

 You will also need to store still images (MMode, Doppler and still frames where you performed measurements such as the size of a mass, etc.).
 But it is insufficient to only store still images.
 After all, you are unable to document functional information on a still image.

 A complete exam requires at least 20-25 image loops or still images to be acquired.
 Implement a standard protocol that defines which views should be recorded.
-The American Society of Echocardiography actually provides a recommended template.
+To find the standard protocol for recording echocardiographic views, you can refer to the guidelines provided by the American Society of Echocardiography (ASE).
+They have detailed protocols for performing comprehensive transthoracic echocardiographic examinations.

 What about storage space?

-Storage space is not an issue anymore.
-Usually a complete study consists of 50 to 250 MB but some studies might be as large as 2GB.
-But if your hard drive is full, you can always transfer the studies to a central server, which also has the advantage that you can review the studies form other workstations.
+Storage space is no longer an issue.
+Usually, a complete study consists of 50 to 250 MB, but some studies might be as large as 2GB.
+But if your hard drive is full, you can always transfer the studies to a central server, which also has the advantage that you can review the studies from other workstations.

 Store for comparison purposes!